GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-based-baselines.md

 {{< figure src="/img/content-figure-13.png" title="FedRAMP baseline." alt="Figure showing how the FedRAMP uses OSCAL profiles to define its baselines." >}}

 FedRAMP's baselines are represented as OSCAL profiles.
-The correct profile must be selected from the SSP based on the system\'s identified security categorization level.
+The correct profile must be selected from the SSP based on the system's identified security categorization level.
 This can be checked using the XPath syntax below.